Challenges and proposed solutions in modeling multimodal medical data: A systematic review: Discussion

-Beyond methodological issues, broader concerns of fairness, ethics, and deployment are increasingly recognized as critical in multimodal AI for medicine.
-Recent reviews emphasize that fairness research is still scarce in many clinical domains, with sensitive attributes such as race, sex, and socio-economic status often underrepresented in available datasets, thereby limiting equity in model performance \cite{liu2023translational,norori2023fairness}.
-In medical imaging, for example, studies have shown that algorithms can exploit demographic shortcuts that yield good results on benchmark datasets but fail to generalize to new populations \cite{yang2024limits}.
-The multimodal setting introduces additional complexity, as different modalities may carry distinct sources of bias, which can interact or even reinforce each other \cite{hickmon2024multimodal}.
-Beyond fairness, deployment in clinical practice raises ethical and practical concerns including data privacy, informed consent for the integration of heterogeneous data sources, interpretability of multimodal decisions for clinicians, and alignment with regulatory frameworks.
-While addressing these aspects was beyond the scope of our systematic review, they represent important directions for future work to ensure that technical advances in multimodal modeling translate into safe, equitable, and clinically useful applications.
+Several methodological limitations of the review process should also be acknowledged.
+This review was not prospectively registered (e.g., in PROSPERO), which may reduce transparency despite following predefined eligibility criteria, a predefined search strategy, and PRISMA guidelines.
+Inter-rater agreement statistics (e.g., Cohen's kappa) were not calculated, although each full-text study was independently reviewed by two reviewers with disagreements resolved by a third.
+Finally, a formal quality or risk-of-bias appraisal was not performed, as the substantial methodological heterogeneity of included studies precluded use of a single established tool; findings should therefore be interpreted as a qualitative synthesis of methodological approaches rather than a comparative quality assessment.

-Future research should focus on developing more tailored methods for handling small datasets in clinical contexts.
-This could involve incorporating domain-specific knowledge, improving data simulation techniques, or creating hybrid models that integrate both data-driven approaches and clinical insights.
-By overcoming the small data challenge, we can unlock the full potential of multimodal fusion models, enabling better decision-making and improving healthcare delivery across a variety of clinical applications.
+Beyond these methodological issues, broader concerns of fairness, ethics, and deployment are increasingly recognized as critical in multimodal AI for medicine.
+Several challenges discussed in this review may also affect fairness and equity: small datasets can limit representation of diverse patient populations, and missing modalities may disproportionately affect groups for whom certain data sources are less consistently available.
+Fairness research remains scarce in many clinical domains, with sensitive attributes such as race, sex, and socio-economic status often underrepresented in available datasets, limiting equity in model performance \cite{liu2023translational,norori2023fairness}.
+In medical imaging, algorithms can exploit demographic shortcuts that perform well on benchmarks but fail to generalize to new populations \cite{yang2024limits}, and the multimodal setting adds complexity as different modalities may carry distinct, potentially reinforcing, sources of bias \cite{hickmon2024multimodal}.
+Beyond fairness, clinical deployment raises concerns including data privacy, informed consent for integrating heterogeneous sources, interpretability for clinicians, and alignment with regulatory frameworks.